zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Howto_lammps_gui.rst

 - *Echo input to log:* when checked, all input commands, including variable expansions, are echoed to the *Output* window.
-This is equivalent to using `-echo screen` at the command line.
+This is equivalent to using `-echo screen` at the command-line.
 There is no log *file* produced by default, since LAMMPS-GUI uses `-log none`.
 - *Include citation details:* when checked full citation info will be included to the log window.
-This is equivalent to using `-cite screen` on the command line.
+This is equivalent to using `-cite screen` on the command-line.
 - *Show log window by default:* when checked, the screen output of a LAMMPS run will be collected in a log window during the run
 - *Show chart window by default:* when checked, the thermodynamic